Rob Flello: Parliamentary

+In February 2013, Flello voted against the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 the MP voted against the bill's third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

+Flello is a convert to Catholicism and stated in 2014 "I could no more leave my faith at the door of the House of Commons than I could my name or my gender or my arms and legs".
+He was a member of the anti-abortion All-Party Parliamentary Pro-Life Group.

 In June 2016, Labour Party activists in Stoke-on-Trent South proposed a motion of no confidence in Flello after he called on Labour leader Jeremy Corbyn to "do the decent thing and resign".
 He had supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.